kayondomartin/rust/src/doc/rustc/src/command-line-arguments.md

 current directory unless the [`--out-dir` flag](#option-out-dir) is used.
 Each emission type may also specify the output filename with the form `KIND=PATH`, which takes precedence over the `-o` flag.
-Specifying `-o -` or `--emit KIND=-` asks rustc to emit to stdout.
-Text output types (`asm`, `dep-info`, `llvm-ir` and `mir`) can be written to stdout despite it being a tty or not.
-This will result in an error if any binary output type is written to stdout that is a tty.
-This will also result in an error if multiple output types would be written to stdout, because they would be all mixed together.

 [LLVM bitcode]: https://llvm.org/docs/BitCodeFormat.html
 [LLVM IR]: https://llvm.org/docs/LangRef.html